drkrssll/chunks-rs/README.md

 When implementing Tags of the button type, you can use virtually any function in place of switch_workspace.

 ## Argmuent Parsing
 Passing arguments through to your application is a bit more complicated than usual.
-To adhere to the GTK4's command line argument handling, you must use the following code:
+To adhere to GTK4's command line argument handling, you must use the following code:

 ```rs
 fn main() {